Mononucleosis (Mono)Skip to the navigation

 Other tests may be done if complications of mono occur or if the mononucleosis tests are negative.

-Usually no treatment for mono is needed other than:
+Usually no treatment for mono is needed other than self-care at home.

 In severe cases, corticosteroids may be used to reduce swelling of the throat, tonsils, or spleen.
 This type of steroid use may also decrease the overall length and severity of illness from infectious mono.